gabe00122/personal-site/src/posts/valm.md

 # Introduction

-Some of the earliest applications of RL to LLMs with RLHF were based on PPO, with InstructGPT being explicitly PPO-based.
-Since then, GRPO has removed the critic and popularized LLM RL reasoning training at scale, becoming the dominant baseline.
-More recently, the literature has split between a "critic-free is enough" camp (GRPO, RLOO, GSPO, and REINFORCE++) and a "bring the critic back" camp (VC-PPO, VAPO, AsyPPO mini-critics, and GenAC).
+Some of the earliest applications of RL to LLMs with RLHF were based on PPO, with [InstructGPT](https://arxiv.org/abs/2203.02155) being explicitly PPO-based.
+Since then, [GRPO](https://arxiv.org/abs/2402.03300) has removed the critic and popularized LLM RL reasoning training at scale, becoming the dominant baseline.
+More recently, the literature has split between a "critic-free is enough" camp ([GRPO](https://arxiv.org/abs/2402.03300), [RLOO](https://arxiv.org/abs/2402.14740), [GSPO](https://arxiv.org/abs/2507.18071), and [REINFORCE++](https://arxiv.org/abs/2501.03262)) and a "bring the critic back" camp ([VC-PPO](https://arxiv.org/abs/2503.01491), [VAPO](https://arxiv.org/abs/2504.05118), [AsyPPO](https://arxiv.org/abs/2510.01656) mini-critics, and [GenAC](https://arxiv.org/abs/2604.10701)).

 The thesis of this post is that early LLM PPO implementations were limited by the quality of their value estimates, but value approximation itself remains a promising technique if the architecture can make value prediction cheap and accurate.

-GRPO has the advantage of not requiring a critic, but it can only generate a sequence-level baseline, and it does so at the cost of sacrificing prompt diversity.
-Despite these advantages GRPO struggles in comparison to PPO on classis RL environments (https://arxiv.org/pdf/2511.03527).
+GRPO has the advantage of not requiring a critic, but it can only generate a sequence-level baseline, and it does so at the cost of sacrificing prompt diversity — the trade-off [REINFORCE++](https://arxiv.org/abs/2501.03262) makes precise with its single-rollout, globally-normalized advantage.
+Despite these advantages GRPO struggles in comparison to PPO on [classic RL environments](https://arxiv.org/abs/2511.03527), where a group-relative scalar can't assign credit within a trajectory the way a learned value can.
 By contrast, a good value function doesn't just learn the expected return for an entire sequence; it is a learned heuristic for every partial sequence.
 In principle, that heuristic can use information from the model’s own representation of the state, learn from a single rollout without a group, and utilize information from state transitions through bootstrapping.

 My experiment fine-tunes Qwen3 on Wordle using a small value model that consumes representations from the base model.
 This architecture provides a critic that adds little overhead compared with the policy update while providing a more granular baseline than sequence-level group normalization.
 Contrarly to other works bootstraping is shown to outpreform monte carlo returns with this critic arcetecture.
 I'm able to train Qwen3-4B-Instruct-2507 from a 1% solve rate on Wordle to 99% in 11 hours on a RTX 5090 GPU.
+This method is closest to [POISE](https://arxiv.org/abs/2605.07579) — concurrent work I arrived at independently — which predicts a sequence-level baseline from the policy's hidden states; the difference here is a token-level value from a learned side-transformer, trained with bootstrapping rather than Monte-Carlo.

 # Why critics fell out of favor